LSS-Manager/LSSM-V.4/src/modules/extendedCallWindow/docs/en_GB.md

 ![Mission Keywords](./keyword.png)

 ## Dispatch Icons
 This will add an icon before the dispatch button if you have that type of vehicle selected.
-You can customise which vehicles give which icon, you're able to choose a range of (free) icons from <a :href="$themeConfig.variables.fontAwesomeIconSearchLink" target="_blank">FontAwesome</a>.
+You can customise which vehicles give which icon, you're able to choose a range of (free) icons from <a :href="$theme.variables.fontAwesomeIconSearchLink" target="_blank">FontAwesome</a>.

 ![Dispatch Icons](./dispatchIcon.png)